 The push to delay the property tax deadline sparked misplaced anger at California’s counties, who are tasked with collecting the tax on behalf of the County, its cities, school districts, and special districts.

-Friday, Fresno City Council president Miguel Arias fired off a tweet demanding Fresno County delay the property tax deadline
+On March 20, Fresno City Council president Miguel Arias fired off a tweet demanding Fresno County delay the property tax deadline

 “[The City of Fresno] has taken swift action to support our businesses and residents with business fees/taxes, public utility payments, price (gouging and) moratorium on residential/commercial evictions,” Arias tweeted.
 “Time for [Fresno County] to help with removing late fees or delaying property taxes.”